Coefficient of Variation

 The person accessing the calculator has to input the following mentioned particulars into it:

 Average return can be calculated on the basis of past returns on the investment or portfolio as well as expected future returns.
 It is the mean of returns.
-A total of the past years return is divided from the total number of years under calculation.
-This will help in arriving at average return from past data.
-While the total of expected future returns multiplied with the probabilities of respective years is divided from number of years under calculation.
-This will provide average return from the future data.
+A total of the past years return is divided by the total number of years under calculation.
+This will help in arriving at an average return from past data.
+While the total of expected future returns multiplied by the probabilities of respective years is divided by the number of years under calculation.
+This will provide an average return from the future data.
 It is generally denoted by x̄.

 Standard deviation is the volatility in the returns.
 It can also be computed on the basis of past and future data.
 It is denoted by σ.
-In case of past data, it is the square root of total of (x – x̄)2 divided by number of periods.
-However, in case of future data, it is the square root of probability of (x – x̄)2.
+In the case of past data, it is the square root of total of (x – x̄)2 divided by the number of periods.
+However, in the case of future data, it is the square root of the probability of (x – x̄)2.

 Example of Coefficient of Variation

-Mr. X, an investor, wish to compare three stocks: α, β and λ for making an investment for his portfolio.
-He has following information about three stocks:
+Mr. X, an investor, wish to compare three stocks: α, β, and λ, for making an investment for his portfolio.
+He has the following information about three stocks: